• Level 3

 • Course Mode: Face to Face (Onsite & Offsite)

-Course Outline for Positive Behaviour Support Training
+The Positive Behaviour Support and Breakaway Training

-Introduction to Challenging Behaviour
+1. Introduction to Challenging Behaviour

 • What challenging behaviour is and its features